Your Questions About Teenage Skin Care Spots

 just so’s you know, i have a geat quote that will shush the “haters” out there

-The bottom line is, i feel comfortable with people seeing me without my makeup, sure i despise my spots and they hurt quite a bit, but it’s me and if people don’t like me then that’s their problem.
+The bottom line is, i feel comfortable with people seeing me without my makeup, sure i hate my spots and they hurt quite a bit, but it’s me and if people don’t like me then that’s their problem.
 I’ve gone out without makeup on tonnes of times, i just prefer wearing makeup.

 so what do you say?